bhuvanap/clBLAS/AutoGemm1.md

 - R\*S\*(P/S + Q/R) elements
 - P\*R + Q\*S elements
 - G + H elements

 So, the AMD implementation does 2GH flops / G+H loads.
-2GH/(G+H) > 4 is less restrictive than the criteria mentioned by equation (i) in the sub section 1.
-Global memory bandwidth as a limiting factor.
-Therefore, any tile which satisfies equation (i) also ensures that
+2GH/(G+H) > 4 is less restrictive than the criteria mentioned by *equation (i)* in the sub section *1.
+Global memory bandwidth as a limiting factor*.
+Therefore, any tile which satisfies *equation (i)* also ensures that
 LDS bandwidth is not a limiting factor in achieving peak floating-point performance.

 ### 4. Local memory latency as a limiting factor for peak floating-point performance